neutrinojs/neutrino/docs/customization/README.md

 ### `options.entry`

 Set the main entry point for the application.
-If the option is not set, Neutrino defaults it to `index.*` - the extension is resolved by Webpack.
+If the option is not set, Neutrino defaults it to `index.*` - the extension is resolved by webpack.
 If a relative path is specified, it will be resolved relative to `options.source`;
 absolute paths will be used as-is.

 The main file by default is not required to be in JavaScript format.
 It also potentially may be JSX, TypeScript, or